DivSeek-Canada/crop-module/README.md

 After setting the **admin** password, the entire Tripal (Drupal) site administration will be accessible at **http://localhost:8082/tripal/admin** page which provides access to significant global customization options.
 (Note: you can change _localhost_ to a _Default Host Name of the Site_ you set, see below)

-# Cloud Deployment

-When hosting on a cloud environment such as the OpenStack cloud at Compute Canada, some special configuration is needed.

-## Storage for Docker

-By default, the Docker image cache (and other metadata) resides under **/var/lib/docker** which will end up being hosted on the root volume of a cloud image, which may be relatively modest in size.
-To avoid "out of file storage" messages, which related to limits in inode and actual byte storage, it is advised that you remap (and copy the default contents of) the **/var/lib/docker** directory onto an extra mounted storage volume (also configured to be automounted by _fstab_ configuration).

-## ElasticSearch

-During the creation of the ElasticSearch indexing container in the Docker Tripal system, one may run up against another resource limit, reported by the following error message:

-    max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144]

-This solution to this is to run the following on the command line of your Linux system hosting docker:

-    sudo sysctl -w vm.max_map_count=262144

-To make it persistent, you can add this line:

-    vm.max_map_count=262144

-in your **/etc/sysctl.conf** file on the host system and run

-    sudo sysctl -p

-to reload configuration with new value.

 ## Default Host Name of the Site